rurbin3/ZKit-Framework/README.md

 - Buid file transfer payload (reverse shell rootkit features included too) both TCP and UDP

+- Users can buid their own payloads too . see zkit-market for donwloading some

 - Payload uses an encryption method and random variable names to fool the AVs .
 Virus total result is : 0/59

 NOTE : windows payloads have to be compiled to work . but not for linux payloads . because linux has python built-in .

 Do you like ZKit ??
 If so [donate](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#donating) to show your love to hacking and

 Be in [OUR HEROES](https://github.com/000Zer000/ZKit-Framework/README.md#our-heroes) list in readme with your favorite sentence .see your self on top or you can star this project to show your support.you can watch this repo for getting

 notification for amazing changes .

 ## Our Heros

 **LAVAlAnDsS Have Donated** .
 He/She have donated 0.000577919 XBT (At the time of writing 6.50 USD) .
 And His/Her Sentence : **We shall try to change the world we cant wait for someone to do this**

+Please becareful i dont have any control on what donors say . its a chance with freedom .

-Do you want to be in Our Heros List ? you can [donate](https://github.com/000Zer000/ZKit-Framework/README.md#donating) too .
+Do you want to be in Our Heros List And Say A Sentence On TOP OF THE README without any limit ? you can [donate](https://github.com/000Zer000/ZKit-Framework/README.md#donating) too .

 ## ZKit will be able to